What are Enzymes?

 Dogs who have other stomach disorders such as acute or chronic diarrhea, colitis, etc. can also benefit from enzyme supplementation.

 Dogs with allergies such as canine atopy may benefit from digestive enzymes.
-It has been shown that enzymes can remove inflammation-causing toxins from the body.
+Research has shown that enzymes can remove inflammation-causing toxins from the body.

 Many dogs with poor digestion and malabsorption problems resort to eating stools.
-By adding digestive enzymes to their diet, they will have better digestion and absorption and therefore the habit of stool eating can be stopped.
+By adding digestive enzymes to their diet, they will have better digestion and absorption.
+Therefore, enzymes may just be the point to stop their habit of stool.

 Enzymes may be able to reduce side effects seen with conventional cancer treatments including chemotherapy and radiation therapy.
-It is also speculated that enzymes might be able increase T-cell production (cancer-fighting cells), thereby slowing tumor growth and spread.
+Some vets also speculate that enzymes might be able increase T-cell production (cancer-fighting cells), thereby slowing tumor growth and spread.

 Choose a natural product that contains a variety of digestive enzymes, which should include some form of amylase, lipase, and protease enzymes.
 Many products also contain cellulase which digests plant fibers.

-Cellulase is not produced by dogs and cats.
+Dogs and cats cannot produce cellulase.
 Therefore, if you feed vegetables and fruits to your dog, get a product that contains cellulase for better digestion fruits and vegetables and other plant materials in the diet.

-Depending on the condition you are trying to treat, enzymes should be given to dogs either with meals or on an empty stomach.
+Depending on the condition you are trying to treat, you should give enzymes to your dog either with meals or on an empty stomach.

-If you want to use enzymes to aid digestion, then they should be given with a meal.
+If you want to use enzymes to aid digestion, then give them with a meal.
 So for dogs with such digestive problems as IBD, colitis, pancreatic insufficiency, etc., they should get enzymes with meals.

-For other conditions such as arthritis and cancer, since the enzymes are NOT to be used to aid digestion, they should be given on an empty stomach or with only a tiny amount of food.
+For other conditions such as arthritis and cancer, since the enzymes are NOT to be used to aid digestion, you should give them to your dog on an empty stomach or with only a tiny amount of food.